-This bill amends existing New Jersey law regarding the use of preserved farmland for special occasion events by allowing certain newly constructed or existing permanent structures to be utilized for such events.
+This bill amends existing New Jersey law regarding the use of preserved farmland for special occasion events by allowing certain newly constructed or existing permanent structures to be utilized for such events under specific conditions.
 Previously, the law prohibited the construction of new permanent structures on preserved farmland for the purpose of holding events, allowing only minimal improvements to existing structures for health and safety.
-The new provisions create exceptions, permitting the use of new and permanent structures if they were built within a specified timeframe or are necessary for the functional ability to host events, provided they primarily serve a farm-related purpose and comply with all relevant construction requirements.
+The new provisions permit the use of these structures if they were built within 24 months prior to the application or are to be constructed in the same calendar year as the event, provided they serve a primary farm-related function and comply with all relevant siting and construction requirements.

 Statutes affected: Introduced: 4:1C-32.17